Correlation Coefficient Calculator

 It is computed equivalently for y.

-A correlation coefficient has broad applications in multiple scientific and applied disciplines like biology, genetics, epidemiology, psychology (psychometrics), psychiatry, finance, stock trading, marketing, management, and countless others.
+Correlation and correlation coefficients have broad applications in multiple scientific and applied disciplines like biology, genetics, epidemiology, psychology (psychometrics), psychiatry, finance, stock trading, marketing, management, and countless others.
 In a simple linear regression fitted by least-squares the coefficient of determination is simply Pearson's r squared (r2).

 A prominent case we can examine as a practice problem is the association of smoking with various diseases and shortened lifespan.
 When observing population wide health trends, researchers noticed a potential link between smoking and various diseases, many cancers included, as well as all-cause mortality.
 What does one such correlation look like?
 Let's say we take a representative sample from men 50 years and older who smoke, and measure both the number of cigarettes they consume per day and the age at which they died.
 The number of cigarettes is our independent variable X, whereas longevity in years is our dependent variable Y.